domfarolino/blog/_posts/2018-08-15-Binary-Search-Useful-Variants.md

 ## Last Occurrence

-We're going to use a similar tactic as we did above to find the last occurrence of a value appearing in a list potential duplicates.
-By bringing the lower boundary index variable up to `mid` (inclusive) when we've found an occurrence, we give the second half of the list a fair chance of producing another occurrence.
+We're going to use a similar tactic as we did above to find the last occurrence of a value appearing in a list potential duplicates, by bringing the lower boundary index variable up to `mid` (inclusive) when we've found an occurrence, we give the second half of the list a fair chance of producing another occurrence.
 In the last example, once we've found the value we're looking for, we check to see if we have room in the lower half to check for earlier occurrences with: